bempp/bempp-cl/joss/paper.md

 everything that is required for Calderón preconditioned Maxwell [@maxwellbempp] problems.
 Bempp-cl uses PyOpenCL [@pyopencl] to just-in-time compile its computational kernels on a wide range of CPU and GPU devices and modern architectures.
 Alternatively, a fallback Numba implementation is provided.

+WHY OPENCL and NUMBA

+TARGET AUDIENCE

+A few boundary element method libraries are available.
+The most popular is BETL [@BETL], a C++ library that is available for free for academic use, but not under a standard open source license.
+A number of other libraries exist designed for specific applications, such as PyGBe (for biomolecular electrostatics) [@PyGBe] and (abem for acoustics) [@abem].
+Bempp-cl offers a good alternative to these libraries by being applicable to a wide range of problems while remaining fully open source.

 # An overview of Bempp features
 Bempp-cl is divided into two parts: `bempp.api` and `bempp.core`.